Achalj17/OIBSIP-/README.md

-# OIBSIP-Project1 : Online Reservation System
+# OIBSIP-Project2 : Number Guessing Game

-__Oasis Infobyte Internship - Task 1 :-__
+__Oasis Infobyte Internship - Task 2 :-__

-Completed Task 1 of name Online Reservation System in Java Peogramming language using Eclipse IDE.
+Completed Task 2 of name Number Guessing Game in Java Peogramming language using Eclipse IDE.

 Steps Required :

-1. First, the code creates an array of boolean values called seats with a length of 10.
-Each element in the array represents a seat, and the value true indicates that the seat is reserved, while false indicates that the seat is available.
+1. In this implementation, we first create a Scanner object to read input from the user and a Random object to generate a random number between 1 and 100, inclusive.

-2. The main method sets up a loop that displays a menu of options to the user and gets their input.
-The user can choose to view the current seat map, reserve a seat, cancel a reservation, or exit the program.
+2. We then use a while loop to repeatedly prompt the user for a guess until they correctly guess the number.
+We keep track of the number of tries it takes the user to guess the number by incrementing a tries variable each time through the loop.

-3. The viewSeatMap method simply prints the current state of the seats array to the console, with an "X" indicating a reserved seat and the seat number indicating an available seat.
+3. Inside the loop, we use if statements to determine whether the user's guess is too high or too low, or if they've guessed the correct number.
+If the user guesses correctly, we print a congratulatory message and display the number of tries it took.

-4. The reserveSeat method prompts the user to enter a seat number, checks if the input is valid, and if the seat is available, sets the corresponding element in the seats array to true to reserve the seat.
+4. Finally, we close the Scanner object to free up system resources.

-5. The cancelReservation method works similarly to the reserveSeat method, but instead sets the corresponding element in the seats array to false to cancel the reservation
+I hope this helps you create your own number guessing game in Java!